2012-07-29

 When will you be able to use classes?

-The ECMAScript.next standard will be finished by the end of 2013.
-You can expect many pieces (especially classes!) to be prototyped in JavaScript engines well before then.
-As a rough guess, I’d say that JavaScript engines will fully support the standard sometime during 2014.
+The ECMAScript 6 will be standardized by mid 2015 [6].
+You can expect many pieces to be prototyped in JavaScript engines well before then.
 The new standard becoming dominant will take a few years, just as you only now can slowly rely on ECMAScript 5 being there.
-Until then, there will be compilers (such as Traceur) to compile ECMAScript.next to, say, ECMAScript 3.
-That is, on legacy JavaScript engines, ECMAScript.next might become similar to CoffeeScript: A more powerful language (than supported by the engine) that compiles to JavaScript.
+Until then, there will be compilers (such as Traceur) to compile ECMAScript 6 to, say, ECMAScript 3.
+That is, on legacy JavaScript engines, ECMAScript 6 might become similar to CoffeeScript: A more powerful language (than supported by the engine) that compiles to JavaScript.

 Advantages of classes

-I used to oppose classes and prefer object exemplars [6].
-But given the constraint of not breaking legacy code, I’m now glad that they got accepted for ECMAScript.next.
+I used to oppose classes and prefer object exemplars [7].
+But given the constraint of not breaking legacy code, I’m now glad that they got accepted for ECMAScript 6.
 The three main benefits of classes are:

-• Classes will make it easier for newcomers to get started with JavaScript.
+• Classes will make it easier for beginners to get started with JavaScript.

-• Classes will make subtyping easier for experienced JavaScript programmers.
-No more helper APIs such as [7].
+• Classes will make subclassing easier for both beginners and experienced JavaScript programmers.
+Helper APIs such as [8], won’t be needed anymore.

 • Classes will help make code more portable between frameworks.
 Currently, many frameworks implement their own inheritance API, which makes it more difficult to reuse code.

-Otherwise, nothing much changes, we still have the same old functions under the hood.
+Otherwise, nothing much changes, we’ll still have the same old constructor functions under the hood.

 References